 We always look at celebrities and wonder how they manage to keep in good shape.
 Though genes may play a part in how we look, but beyond that it is all about how much of routine hard work we put in to ensure a fit and fine body.
-Our fitness often becomes a casualty of choc-a-bloc schedules just because we can't take out time to visit a gym or do regular workouts.

 Get up and walk around office or home

 This should happen at least every two hours for 5 minutes.
 This brisk five-minute walk every two hours will give you an extra 20-minute walk by the end of the day without making any special effort.
 Walk to your kids' school, or to the park a few blocks away, to the local market.
 If you are taking a vehicle, park it three blocks away (6 blocks round trip) from your intended destination, just a few times a week.
 This will simply increase your activity level without sparing extra time.